Analysis | Best picks and biggest question marks of the first round of the NFL draft

 Atlanta Falcons: TE Kyle Pitts, Florida

 I thought they would draft Penei Sewell to an improve an offensive line that has allowed Matt Ryan to be sacked 131 times in three years, but taking Pitts is a great move.
-He’s one of the best tight ends to ever enter the draft, and he’s even more valuable if the Falcons trade star wide receiver Julio Jones after June 1 for salary cap reasons.
+He’s one of the best tight ends ever to enter the draft, and he’s even more valuable if the Falcons trade star wide receiver Julio Jones after June 1 for salary cap reasons.
 In my top 50, Pitts was the No. 1 non-quarterback.

 Denver Broncos: CB Patrick Surtain II, Alabama

-You could argue they should have taken Justin Fields at No. 9 overall, because there’s uncertainty at quarterback with Drew Lock and Teddy Bridgewater, but you can’t argue with the talent of Surtain, who might be the best defensive player in this class.
+You could argue they should have taken Justin Fields with the No. 9 pick, because there’s uncertainty at quarterback with Drew Lock and Teddy Bridgewater, but you can’t argue with the talent of Surtain, who might be the best defensive player in this class.
 The Broncos are now loaded at corner with Surtain joining Ronald Darby, Kyle Fuller and Bryce Callahan, but keep in mind that Fuller and Callahan are free agents next year.
 In a division with Patrick Mahomes and the Chiefs, you can’t have too many good cornerbacks.

 Chicago Bears: QB Justin Fields, Ohio State

-The Bears were aggressive enough to beat out Washington and any other team that might have wanted to move up, by jumping nine spots to draft Fields, who some evaluators had as the third-best QB in the draft.
+The Bears were aggressive enough to beat out Washington and any other team that might have wanted to move up, jumping nine spots to draft Fields, who some evaluators had as the third-best QB in the draft.
 They were smart about what they gave up, only surrendering fourth- and fifth-rounders this year in addition to next year’s first- and fourth-rounders.
 They can let Andy Dalton, who is on a one-year deal at $10.5 million, start while Fields learns the NFL game.
 The Bears really needed a QB for the future, and they did well to get one.

 New England Patriots: QB Mac Jones, Alabama